What is Breed Type?

 Breed type consists of those characteristics which set your breed apart from all other breeds.
-Many years ago, Richard Beauchamp, Editor of the Kennel Review, challenged readers to describe their breed in 5 sentences or less.
+Many years ago, Richard Beauchamp, at that time, Editor of the Kennel Review, challenged readers to describe their breed in 5 sentences or less.
 Can you do this for the Pembroke Welsh Corgi?
 This challenge really intrigued me, and I worked for weeks trying to define the German Shepherd Dog in only five sentences.
 It is not an easy task, but it taught me how to recognize those things that are essential to a breed.
 First, you must understand what the primary purpose for which your breed was developed.
 For most breeds, this is no longer the reason for breeding, but it most certainly defines why a dog would have certain characteristics not found in others.
 Let's see what we can come up with on the Pembroke Welsh Corgi.

 Probably the most important characteristic of the Corgi is his outline, most specifically, the proportion of height to body length.
-There are few other breeds that are moderately long and low like ours, mainly Cardigans, Dachshunds and Dandie Dinmonts and Skye Terriers.
-This overall outline combined with his lack of a tail distinguishes them from it's nearest relative, the Cardigan, whose standard calls for an even longer dog with a bushy tail.
-When you realize that a Pembroke should be 40% longer than high from the withers to the base of the tail, you quickly realize that from the chest to the end of the bushy "pants" behind, you have a dog that is roughly twice as long as he is tall.
+There are few other breeds that are moderately long and low like ours, mainly Cardigans, Dachshunds, Dandie Dinmonts and Skye Terriers.
+This overall outline combined with his lack of a tail distinguishes them from it's nearest relative, the Cardigan, whose Standard calls for an even longer dog with a bushy tail.
+When you realize that a Pembroke should be 40% longer than tall from the withers to the base of the tail, you quickly realize that from the chest to the end of the bushy "pants" behind, you have a dog that is roughly twice as long as he is tall.

 Next, we must remember that this sturdy little dog was used as a drover and an all purpose farm dog in the rugged land of the Welsh countryside.
 His structure must be so balanced that he could work all day at any task his master set before him.
 He must be agile enough to be able to move quickly and easily yet still be able to maintain a comfortable trotting gait all day.
 Therefore, gait which encompasses structure and soundness becomes a very important part of breed type.
 Combine this ease of motion with a double coat that could withstand all types of weather, and you begin to get a picture of what our beloved little dog should be.